KadirAli1/Battle-Tank-Game/README.md

 **vazhdo ktu kujt I perket .. mvarsisht pi rrjedhjes lojes**

 In this function I get the two users and their respective points as arguments, and after that I had to search the database to find those two players and their points.
 After the game is finished, I update their points by adding the existing points and the new points they just earned while playing.
-Before that, I make sure that the game is played only with registered users.
-In case they are not, I just **`return`** and don't open the database for further changes.
+Before that, I make sure that the game is played only with registered users. they are not, I just **`return`** and don't open the database for further changes.

 ### Results Scene
 In the end, after the game is over, we can see the results scene as follows: